Cuprum77/BananaBoard/README.md

 ## Art
-To make the circuit board a bit more interesting, the users of the [Styropyro](https://styropyro.com/) Discord server was petitioned to come up with ideas on what to populate it with, and does therefor contain a artwork based off inside jokes and meme culture.
+To make the circuit board a bit more interesting, the users of the [Styropyro](https://styropyro.com/) Discord server was petitioned to come up with ideas on what to populate it with, and does therefor contain artwork based off inside jokes and meme culture.
-The artwork was then chosen based on how easy it would be to convert to vectors using KiCADs built in bitmap to vector tool and positioned wherever there was space.

 ![alt text][singular]